devops329/devops/instruction/gitHubPages/gitHubPages.md

 ## GitHub Pages at the account level

-In addition to hosting a static deployment for a **repository** you can also do this for your **entire account**.
+In addition to hosting a static deployment for a **repository** you can also do this for your **entire GitHub account**.
 However, in this case, instead of using a special branch, you create a special repository that follows the pattern: `youraccountnamehere.github.io`.
 In the example below, we created an account level static deployment for the account named `byucsstudent` by creating the `byucsstudent.github.io` repository and populating it with a simple [index.html](gitHubPagesExample/index.html) file.

 ![Create account GitHub pages](createAccountGitHubPages.png)